Lexscher/poke_time/README.md

-# Launch Time
+# Poke Time

-Come one, come all!
+Gotta Catch 'em All!

-This project interacts with the Space X api to get launch data.
+This project interacts with the [Poké API](https://pokeapi.co/) to get Pokémon data.

 Technologies: